MarcosTulioSDLV/Security-Jwt-Method1/README.md

 This API enables the storage of product information, including product code, name, section, price, etc. On the user side, it allows the storage of usernames and passwords.
 Lastly, for roles, it only stores the name.

 ## Authentication
 The API uses Spring Security for authentication control.
-The following roles are available:
+The following roles are available be default:

 ```
-USER  -> Standard user role only for find avaliable products.
+USER  -> Standard user role only for basic product operations (get available products).
 ADMIN -> Admin role for advanced product operations (registration, updates, or deletions).
 ```